 Are you looking for an exciting development opportunity?
-We are looking for a CAMHS Liaison Senior Practitioner to join us on a fixed term contract for 12 months to cover maternity leave.
+We are looking for a CAMHS Liaison Senior Practitioner to join us on a fixed term contract for 12 months.

 Main duties of the job